International Hotel and Tourism Management

 Course structure

-In just one year, we’ll teach you everything you need to know about working in international hotel and tourism management.
-You’ll learn what it means to effectively manage employees in hotels, as well as how digital marketing is shaping hotel and tourism organisations.
+You will learn everything you need to know about working in international hotel and tourism management.
+Learn to effectively manage employees in hotels, as well as how digital marketing is shaping hotel and tourism organisations.

-We’ll also give you the skills you need to carry out industry-relevant research so you can come to your own conclusions and see where you can make a real difference.
+You will acquire the skills needed to carry out industry-relevant research to draw your own conclusions and make a real difference.

-Our course allows you to shape your study to your strengths and interests.
-We give you the choice of either focusing on responsible financial management or hospitality operations management.
+Our flexible course gives you the choice of either focusing on responsible financial management or hospitality operations management.
 You’ll also pick from a range of elective modules covering topics like dark tourism and sustainable events management.

-Everything you learn will help you complete your final project.
-This might be a dissertation which explores a topic in depth.
-Or a client project where you’ll look at a real-world issue for a business in the sector.
-One recent project was creating a marketing plan for a South African game reserve seeking to attract long-haul tourists.
+Everything you learn will help you complete your final project, which may be a dissertation that explores a topic in depth.
+You may also choose a live client project where you’ll look at a real-world issue for a business in the sector.
+A recent project included formulating recommendations for a volunteer recruitment and retention strategy for a Pride organisation.
+This is a critical challenge for both large-scale and community event organisations.

 Students discussing subject